Mano2610/CE888/Assignment2/README.md

 **Accuracy achieved :**

-  Sentiment -
+**  Sentiment -

   Irony - 62.50

-  Offensive - 77.09
+  Offensive - 77.09**

+  To run the sentiment analysis for the dataset, Please run the sentiment.ipynb file

+  To run the irony detection for the dataset, Please run the irony.ipynb file

+  To run the offensive detenction for the dataset, Please run the offensive.ipynb file

    Following Python libraries need to be installed before running the code.
     pytorch-transformers,